Mike's Mic: Career

 Messineo started his YouTube channel in 2015.
 In 2017, after moving to Melbourne for work, he started making content about reality television.

 In 2019, Messineo posted a nineteen-minute recap of Riverdale's third season.
-Messineo's recap videos are considered part of a broader trend of long-form content on YouTube.
+His recap videos are considered part of a broader trend of long-form content on YouTube.
 Messineo's most well-known content comes from his "unhinged recap" series, where he has uploaded videos on television shows like Pretty Little Liars, Glee, Gossip Girl, and Lost.
 These recaps have a duration of multiple hours: his recap of Pretty Little Liars, broken into three parts, is six hours long.
-His other content similarly covers pop culture, ranging from reactions to reality TV to examinations of 2000s films.
+His other content similarly covers pop culture, including reactions to reality TV and examinations of 2000s films.

-In June 2020 Messineo began hosting the podcast Jumping in an Elevator, in which he "answer[s] the questions that you want to know the answer to but can't be bothered searching yourself.
+In June 2020, Messineo began his podcast Jumping in an Elevator, in which he "answer[s] the questions that you want to know the answer to but can't be bothered searching yourself.
 What happens when you jump in an elevator?
 Did Taylor Swift travel in a suitcase?
 Let's find out!"

 In July 2023, Messineo told Vulture that he was working on developing the scripts for a series of three heist movies.